ericoporto/agsbox2d/README.md

 A body with FixedRotation set to true does not rotate, causing it's rotational inertia and it's inverse to be set to zero.

+#### `bool Body.Bullet`

+By default, bodies are created with Bullet set to false.

+Set bullet to true when the body has a small shape and moves really fast, this will prevent the body from having wrong collisions with thin bodies.

 #### `float Body.LinearDamping`

 The LinearDamping property of a body.
 Damping occurs independently from contact